elsewhencode/project-guidelines/README.md

 #### 9.1.2 Naming fields
 * The request body or response type is JSON then please follow `camelCase` to maintain the consistency.

+    _Why:_
+    > This is a JavaScript project guideline, so we assume your json is being consumed by JavaScript, so we try to keep things consistent.

-* Expose Resources, not your database schema details.
-You don't have to use your `table_name` for a resource name as well.
-Same with resource properties, they shouldn't be the same as your column names.
+* You don't have to use your `table_name` for a resource name as well.
+Same with resource properties, they shouldn't be the same as your column names in the database.

+    _Why:_
+    > Mostly for security. your intention is to expose Resources, not your database schema details

-* Only use nouns in your URL naming and don’t try to explain their functionality and only explain the resources (elegantly).
+* Only use nouns in your URL when naming your resources and don’t try to explain their functionality.

 ### 9.2 Operating on resources